New Irish Republican Army: Actions

-In April 2016, Gardaí arrested two significant members of the New IRA and seized €10,000.
-In April, 2016, explosives linked to the New IRA were found in Dublin and several people were questioned by police.
-The New IRA declared that all criminals were legitimate targets after Alan Ryan's brother, Vincent Ryan, was shot dead.
-In April 2016, the New IRA were blamed for badly injuring a man in a punishment shooting in Derry, shortly after a man had been killed by a dissident Republican attack in Ardoyne.
-In May 2016 three men were shot in paramilitary style attacks in republican areas of Belfast during a 24-hour period, leaving two injured and one dead.
+On 8 April 2016, Gardaí arrested two significant members of the New IRA and seized €10,000.
+On 13 April, explosives linked to the New IRA were found in Dublin and several people were questioned by police.
+On 18 April 2016, the New IRA were blamed for badly injuring a man in a punishment shooting in Derry, shortly after a man had been killed by a dissident Republican attack in Ardoyne.
 On 25 April a New IRA member, Michael Barr was shot dead in west Dublin.
-Gardaí suspected Barr was shot dead because it was believed by the Kinahan cartel he provided a “safe house” to one of the gunmen in the Regency Hotel attack.
+Gardaí suspected Barr was shot dead because it was believed by the Kinahan cartel that he had provided a “safe house” to one of the gunmen in the Regency Hotel attack.
 Fifteen people were arrested in Northern Ireland following a paramilitary funeral for him.

+On 9–10 May 2016, three men were shot in separate paramilitary style attacks in republican areas in Belfast, leaving two injured and one dead.
 The terrorist threat level in Great Britain was upgraded to "substantial" on 11 May 2016, with the New IRA's continuing threats being part of the reason by Home Secretary Theresa May and MI5.

-On 16 May 2016 a 'terrorist hide' was found by civilians in Capanagh Forest near Larne, Antrim, possibly belonging to the New IRA.
-It was a very substantial cache.

 In June 2016 it was revealed that a five-man New IRA hit team were in Dublin's north inner city looking to murder two leading gangsters after one of their associates was shot dead in a gangland feud.
 Sources said the murder squad from the North spent several days and nights looking for their targets in the streets.
 In September 2016 a close associate of Alan Ryan, who had been arrested and imprisoned following the Stamullen raid, was sentenced to nine years' imprisonment in Belfast for possession of a sub-machine gun and ammunition, after getting off a bus from Dublin.

 In Cork City at 5pm on 7 December 2016, former Chief of Staff of the RIRA southern command, Aidan "The Beast" O’Driscoll, was shot and killed in the street by two masked gunmen.
 O'Driscoll had been shot in the leg in June 2013 in what the New IRA claimed was a punishment-style shooting for "unrepublican conduct" before he had stepped-down from command in 2012.

 On 7 June 2017, Gardaí foiled a serious IRA bomb plot after discovering six kilos of Semtex, "enough to blow up a street".

 On 1 September 2017, the Police Service of Northern Ireland warned that the group had developed a new type of bomb.